ShangwuYao/AdvEx_Evaluation/docs/Help.md

 A brief decription of each of the attack methods we have used and a link to a paper describing details of that attack method have been given below.

-# Inputs to your models

-It makes no sense to choose the images that are misclassified by the model in the first place.
-Therefore, we randomly choose 1000 images that belong to the 1000 categories from the ILSVRC 2012 validation set, which are all correctly classified by the model.

-One important thing to mention is that we are finding the minumum pertubation for each of the image that can be misclassified by the model.
-To achieve this effect, we first set the noise level (pertubation) of a image to be the middle of range 0.0 and 1.0.
-If the image is misclassified, we shrink the upper bound, otherwise, we raise the lower bound so on and so forth.
-The number of binary search iterations is set to 10 for every image.

-All the images are preprocessed before feeding to the network.
-Here we simply minus the images by 127.5 pixel value, which results in the range from -127.5 to 127.5 for every image.
-It is therefore important to note that the accuracy might vary depends on how different you preprocess the images when training your model.

 ##### FastGradientMethod
 Link: https://arxiv.org/pdf/1412.6572.pdf